ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/QueryAndMethodSyntax/README.md

 A lambda expression is a way of defining an anonymous function that can be passed around as a variable or as a parameter to a method call.

-Many LINQ methods take a function (called a delegate) as a parameter.
+Many LINQ methods take an anonymous function (called a delegate) as a parameter.

 - What does x => x * x mean?